majazocom/halloween-fight-project/README.md

     },
     {
         id: 1,
-        name: 'A fast Frankenstein's monster',
+        name: "A fast Frankenstein's monster",
-        speciality: 'like regular Frankenstein's monster, but fast.
-I mean, look at his chest, he has just finished a marathon.'
+        speciality: "like regular Frankenstein's monster, but fast.
+I mean, look at his chest, he has just finished a marathon."
     },
     {
         id: 2,